LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 #include <stdio.h>
 #include <cs50.h>

-string exampleString = “hello!”;  // set up an example variable to use
+// ... somewhere else lower down in the file string exampleString = “hello!”;  // set up an example variable to use

 strlen(exampleString); // call the strlen function